sarahnp7/aws-intermediate/labs/4-codedeploy.md

 * `Repo`: your GitHub repository
 * `Branch`: your GitHub repository branch (e.g., master)

-Once you get your JSON pipeline structure with your own values and save it in some file (e.g., `pipeline.json`) run this to create a new pipeline:
+Once you've got your JSON pipeline structure with your own values and have saved it in some file (e.g., `pipeline.json`), run this to create a new pipeline:

 ```
 aws codepipeline create-pipeline --cli-input-json file://pipeline.json